 Putting aside the potential for radical disruption, some of Vivid’s assumptions are conservative in my view, and there is certainly potential to go further.

-A 10% reduction in light vehicle travel per person by 2050 is quite modest for starters.2 While bigger reductions would make little difference to emissions by 2050 in Innovative NZ (because almost all light vehicles are running on very clean electricity), this could deliver further meaningful cuts in Resourceful NZ.
+A 10% reduction in light vehicle travel per person by 2050 is quite modest for starters.
+For comparison, this fell 7.5% from 2004 to 2012, before growing again in subsequent years.
+The Ministry of Transport has published scenarios with much larger reductions in vehicle travel.
+While bigger reductions would make little difference to emissions by 2050 in Innovative NZ (because almost all light vehicles are running on very clean electricity), this could deliver further meaningful cuts in Resourceful NZ.
 But we also need to think about reducing emissions over the whole time period – not just in 2050.
 Furthermore, reducing unnecessary vehicle travel has economic and social benefits (like reduced congestion, health gains and more liveable cities).

 As we’ve already seen, freight and air travel are the tougher nuts to crack, so it’s the assumptions there that have a bigger impact on emissions in 2050.